 Although intermittent fasting (IF) is commonly practiced in the Paleo community, please be aware that it is not right for everyone.
-This is especially true for the individual with Candida or SIBO and the associated conditions of adrenal fatigue, impaired blood sugar regulation, sympathetic nervous system dominance, and sugar and carb addiction, or anyone in the process of trying to replenish neurotransmitter levels associated with anxiety, depression, addiction, insomnia, compulsive overeating or other eating disorders, or other mental health or cognitive disorders.
+This is especially true for the individual with Candida or SIBO and the associated conditions of adrenal fatigue, impaired blood sugar regulation, sympathetic nervous system dominance, and sugar and carb addiction, or anyone in the process of trying to balance GABA and glutamate or other neurotransmitter levels associated with anxiety, depression, addiction, insomnia, compulsive overeating or other eating disorders, or other mental health or cognitive disorders.
 Under these conditions IF can be highly counterproductive.

 With intermittent fasting, the individual intentionally incorporates periods of time into their eating schedule in which they skip a meal or two.
 At least 16 hours of fasting is needed to achieve any benefits and going beyond 24 hours does not increase the potential for benefits.
 So fasting typically takes place for 16 to 24 hours.
 The most common method used is to simply skip breakfast, extending the overnight absence of food until lunchtime.
 Some people do it several times a week, while others do it weekly or even monthly.

-In a healthy person, the benefits of IF are believed to include a decrease in body fat, better health and longevity, greater insulin sensitivity, lowering of blood lipids and triglycerides, an increase in energy, better brain function, fight cancer, and others.
+In a healthy person, the benefits of IF are believed to include a decrease in body fat, better health and longevity, greater insulin sensitivity, lowering of blood lipids and triglycerides, an increase in energy, better brain function, cancer-fighting characteristics, and others.

 While it is true that intermittent fasting was a natural part of our Paleolithic ancestor’s life, our ancestors weren’t living with microbial overgrowth, adrenal fatigue, disrupted brain chemistry, impairment of the endocrine system, and damaged metabolism, as much of society is today.